You are not signed in as a Premium user; we rely on Premium users to support our news reporting.

 , saying, "It is gravely evil language."

-in 1968 by Cdl.
-Roger Mahony, the infamous archbishop of Los Angeles who paid out hundreds of millions of dollars in sex abuse claims to people who were victims of his homosexual priests.
-He will be a guest speaker at the 2017 REC.
+.
+Mahony was the infamous archbishop of Los Angeles who paid out hundreds of millions of dollars in sex abuse claims to people who were victims of his homosexual priests.

 Overseeing the event now is Abp.
 Jose Gomez of Los Angeles.
 The event continues to be notorious for its liturgical abuses, including liturgical dancing, and for offering workshops on transgenderism that openly question Church teaching on gender ideology and homosexuality.